14 Best Things to Do in Michigan City IN

 If you want the ultimate view of the zoo, head over to the Observation Tower.

-The Observation Tower provides a unique view of the zoo (and the city).
+The tower provides a unique view of the zoo (and the city).

 5 – Cool Off at the Oasis Splash Pad